 Why is there an elite person competing in my race?

-In ITU and ETU races, competitors who hold an elite/pro licence from the World Series cannot compete in age group events during the same calendar year unless granted permission by their National Federation.
+In World Triathlon and ETU races, competitors who hold an elite/pro licence from the World Series cannot compete in age group events during the same calendar year unless granted permission by their National Federation.

 For British Championship races anyone can compete, even if they have raced in elite races during the same calendar year.